Gilbert de Umfraville (died 1245)

 Gilbert de Umfraville (died 1245) was a 13th-century English baron.
 Gilbert was the eldest son of Richard de Umfraville, Lord of Redesdale.
 He succeeded his father as Lord of Redesdale and Baron Prudhoe from November 1226 at his seat of Prudhoe Castle.
 He also had lands at Otterburn.

 Life

 In November 1226, Gilbert de Umfraville succeeded his father Richard de Umbraville as Lord of Redesdale and Baron Prudhoe following the latter's death.

 In 1228, he was summoned by Henry III to help with the Welsh 'Kerry' campaign.
-He and other barons were ordered to muster at Shrewsbury in preparation for aiding the English garrison at Montgomery Castle after they were attacked by forces led by Llywelyn ab Iorwerth.
+He and other barons were ordered to muster at Shrewsbury in preparation for aiding the English garrison at Montgomery Castle in Wales after they were attacked by forces led by Llywelyn ab Iorwerth.